CleverPet/hackerpet-games/README.md

-# hackerpet Games List
+# hackerpet games repository

-* ### Learning How The Hackerpet Hub Works
+This is a compilation of games for [hackerpet][hackerpet_repo]-modified CleverPet Hubs.
+You'll find here games to try out with your dog or cat.
+Feel free to suggest modifications to games or even add new games here that you've made yourself!

+### Games to Teach your Player (dog, cat, pig, ...) to Use CleverPet
-   These games are developed to get your player accustomed with the hackerpet hub and are best played in this order.
-   When the player becomes proficient at the current challenge, they can upgrade to the next one!
+   CleverPet developed this sequence of games to teach players to use the CleverPet Hub's touch interface, and are best played in the order below.
+When the player becomes proficient at the current challenge, switch them to the next one!

    |||||
    |:---|:---|:---|---|